MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-outbound-text-messaging.md

 Toll-free numbers are a good option for transactional A2P messaging, which means sending automated messages to large groups.
 Toll-free numbers don’t require template registration, so once you get a number you can immediately start sending messages.

 > [!NOTE]
-> During the Azure Communication Services preview, the text message service is limited to a single toll-free phone number with a limited number of outbound messages per month (1,000 per organization).
+> During the Azure Communication Services free trial preview, the text message service is limited to a single toll-free phone number with a limited number of outbound messages per month (1,000 per organization).
 The phone number you receive will be your dedicated number for the duration of the preview.
 >
-> Active Azure Communication Services subscriptions used in other products cannot be integrated with Customer Insights - Journeys yet.
+> If you want to integrate an already active Azure Communication Services subscription, refer to the section below instead.

 > [!TIP]
 > Carriers, just like email providers, have ways of filtering spam messages.
 This results in the phone number being blocked and becoming unusable.
 Due to carrier filtering, you should only use toll-free numbers for transactional messages (as opposed to promotional messages).
 You should avoid sending promotional content or misleading information.
 Promotional content includes free products or discount offers.
 >
 >**UPDATE:** With carriers becoming even more strict with filtering, to ensure the maximum deliverability for your text messages, the toll-free number now needs to be verified.
 To verify your number, fill in the form [here](https://forms.office.com/r/x3LCH1gS7b).
 You can learn more about Azure Communication Services toll-free number verification [here](/azure/communication-services/concepts/sms/sms-faq#toll-free-verification).

+## Add a sender number from an active Azure Communication Services subscription (worldwide)

+You can purchase or reuse an existing Azure Communication Services subscription to send text messages in Customer Insights - Journeys. **The integration works for all countries** in which a phone number can be purchased. **Customer Insights - Journeys also supports Alphanumeric Sender IDs**.

+### Sign up for and configure an Azure Communication Services subscription

+Azure Communication Services (ACS) integration uses their API to send and receive text messages.
+You need to sign up for an Azure Communication Services account to enable the Customer Insights - Journeys SMS integration.
+To create an Azure Communication Services account:

+1. Go to [Azure](https://azure.microsoft.com/en-us/free/?WT.mc_id=A261C142F) and sign up for a Pay as you go account.
+1. [Create a Communication Services resource](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp) and get a [Toll-free number](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number?tabs=windows&pivots=platform-azcli), a [Short Code](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/sms/apply-for-short-code), or an [Alphanumeric Sender ID](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/sms/enable-alphanumeric-sender-id).
+1. Go to your [Azure account homepage](https://ms.portal.azure.com/#home) and navigate to your resource through **Subscriptions > Resource groups > Resource name**.
+1. Go to **Keys** under Settings and jot down the Primary and Secondary Connection String values.
+These values are required to create the integration between Customer Insights - Journeys and Azure Communication Services.
+1. Under Telephony & SMS, go to **Phone Numbers** to find the **toll-free number** you want to use as a sender.
+Go to **Alphanumeric Sender ID** and to **Short Codes** for the respective types of numbers.

 ## Add a sender number from an Infobip, LINK Mobility, Telesign, Twilio, or Vibes account (worldwide)

 You can purchase or reuse an existing Infobip, LINK Mobility, Telesign, Twilio, or Vibes SMS account to send text messages in Customer Insights - Journeys. **The integration works for all countries** in which a phone number can be purchased from the relevant SMS provider.

-The sender types supported vary based on the selected provider. **Customer Insights - Journeys also supports Alphanumeric Sender IDs (currently in preview)**.
+The sender types supported vary based on the selected provider. **Customer Insights - Journeys also supports Alphanumeric Sender IDs**.

 > [!IMPORTANT]
 > To ensure that third party SMS providers handle STOP commands properly, you must configure your consent settings directly with the provider.